1344 Associate Director, University Safety

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree is required, with emphasis in Public Administration, Management, Safety, Criminal Justice, Emergency Management, Fire Administration, Homeland Security or a related field, preferred.
-A Master's degree in one of the fields listed above is preferred.
+Education: A bachelor's degree is required, with emphasis in Public Administration, Management, Safety, Criminal Justice, Emergency Management, Fire Administration, Homeland Security or a related field, preferred.
+A master's degree is preferred.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Experience: A minimum of five years of experience in safety, security, law enforcement, emergency management, fire service, emergency services, or a related field is required; experience must include at least two years of operations management and supervision of full-time personnel.